Europe shares regain ground as Ukraine tensions ease

 By Blaise Robinson

-PARIS, March 4 (Reuters) - European stocks surged on Tuesday, reversing a big portion of the previous session’s sharp losses after Russian President Vladimir Putin said he would only use force in neighbouring Ukraine as a last resort.
+PARIS, March 4 (Reuters) - European stocks rose on Tuesday, reversing a big portion of the previous session’s sharp sell-off after Russian President Vladimir Putin said he would only use force in neighbouring Ukraine as a last resort.

 Putin’s first comments on the crisis sought to ease East-West tension and fears of war in the former Soviet republic and helped fuel a rebound in equities worldwide.
-Putin had earlier ordered an end to large-scale military exercises near Russia’s border with Ukraine, which gave markets an initial boost.
+Markets had earlier been cheered when Putin ordered an end to large-scale military exercises near Russia’s border with Ukraine.

-“If we can avoid military escalation and big repercussions on things like gas transport, then I think that markets will quickly start focussing on other topics again such as Chinese and U.S. growth,” said Johannes Müller, chief investment officer for Germany at Deutsche Asset & Wealth Management, which has 931 billion euros ($1.28 trillion) of assets under management.

-“When looking at fundamentals for 2014, with economic growth picking up, equities should outperform bonds this year.
-But every time we will have noise such as the tensions in Ukraine right now, or a weak reading of manufacturing data, we’re going to see a heavy reaction on the market.”

-Shares in European blue-chips with the biggest exposure to Russia were among top gainers after being hammered on Monday.
+European blue-chip shares with the biggest exposure to Russia were among top gainers after being hammered on Monday.

+Finnish tyre maker Nokian Renkaat rose 3.5 percent, Austrian lender Raiffeisen Bank International gained 5.5 percent and Danish brewer Carlsberg was 2 percent higher.

-The two benchmarks tumbled 2.2 and 3 percent respectively on Monday after Russian troops seized control of key locations in Ukraine’s region of Crimea.
+The two benchmark indexes tumbled 2.2 and 3 percent respectively on Monday after Russian troops seized control of key locations in Ukraine’s region of Crimea.

-European banking stocks also featured among the top gainers on Tuesday, with UniCredit up 5.4 percent and Societe Generale up 3.4 percent.
-The sector was buoyed by speculation that the European Central Bank will loosen lending conditions on Thursday, after ECB President Mario Draghi said inflation in the euro zone was “way below” the ECB’s goal.

 With Europe’s earnings season drawing to an end, 56 percent of companies have posted earnings that have met or beaten analyst expectations, according to Thomson Reuters StarMine.